 How to Create Playdough Nature Sculptures — Easy Step-by-Step Guide

 Spark creativity with playdough nature sculptures!
 This simple activity encourages fine motor skills and imaginative play for preschoolers.
+Learn how to make your own playdough and gather natural treasures for a fun, educational craft project.

 Quick answer